IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ## Topics

-In our `device_service.json` file we have configured each topic that XRT will receive it's requests, post its replies, post telemetry data and post discovered devices on.
+In our `7-mqtt.json` file we have configured a pattern for each topic that XRT will receive it's requests, post its replies, post telemetry data and post discovered devices on.
-For more about these topics please see [XRT Device Service Component Configuration](https://docs.iotechsys.com/edge-xrt20/device-service-components/device-service-component-configuration.html).
+For more about these patterns please see [Sparkplug MQTT Configuration](https://docs.iotechsys.com/edge-connect33/xrt/sparkplug.html#mqtt-configuration).

 All requests to an XRT Device Service are made through the `RequestTopic` and responses received on the `ReplyTopic` indicating success or failure.
 Readings will also be included in this reply if a reading request was made.